- Off road parking

 One king-size double bedroom (single futon and cot-bed for young children on request) with electric heater and en-suite bath, shower over, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area.

 Oil-fired Rayburn with wall-mounted electric heater in bedroom.
 Rayburn, electric oven and hob, microwave, fridge, washing machine, TV with Freeview, DVD, WiFi, selection of toys.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot, cot-bed, highchair, stairgate and single futon on request.
 Off road parking for two cars.
 Bike storage.
 Enclosed rear lawned garden with gravel sitting area, furniture, BBQ and views of the Long Mynd hills.
 Two well-behaved dogs welcome - please be responsible for your pets as this is a working farm with livestock.
 Sorry, no smoking.
 Shop 2 miles, pub with food 1 mile.
-Note: Children are welcome to enjoy the lambs, chickens, calves, donkey etc. Note: Max.
+Note: Children are welcome to enjoy the farm animals on request.
+Note: Max.
 2 adults and 2 children aged 5 and under.

 About the location